-Lori L. Tharps is an associate professor of journalism at Temple University, an award-winning author, freelance journalist and popular speaker.
+Lori L. Tharps is an assistant professor of journalism at Temple University, an award-winning author, freelance journalist and popular speaker.

 Originally from Milwaukee, Wisconsin, she left the Midwest in search of an authentic life experience beginning with four years at Smith College.
 (Technically, one of those years was spent studying abroad in Salamanca, Spain.).
-After graduating from Smith, Tharps spent two years working on Madison Avenue at one of New York City’s top-ten public relations agencies.
+After graduating from Smith, with a B.A. in comparative education and Spanish, Tharps spent two years working on Madison Avenue at one of New York City’s top-ten public relations agencies.
 While there she worked tirelessly writing press releases and organizing press events for a certain candy company, powdered soup distributor and a well-known maker of dry toast.
 After realizing she’d never succeed as a PR executive, Tharps entered Columbia University’s Graduate School of Journalism and has been writing her way through the world ever since.

-Currently Tharps lives in Philadelphia with her husband and three children and she is working on a new novel that explores the intersection of race, religion and family.
+Currently Tharps lives in Philadelphia with her husband and three children and she is working on a new book exploring the role of skin color politics in American families.
+Tharps doesn’t have a dog, but if she did, his name would be Otis.
+She has traveled extensively throughout the United States, Europe and the Caribbean.
 Tharps is (almost) fluent in Spanish and can say I love you in seven languages.